Azure/azure-stream-analytics/Samples/TollApp/README.md

     * One Azure Event Hubs
     * Two Web Apps

 When the application is deployed the interval timer is set.
-This will specify the amount of time between vehicles entering the tollbooth in milliseconds.
+This will specify the amount of time between vehicles entering the tollbooth in seconds.
 To change this time update the TimerSetting value in the Web App application settings
 * Log into Microsoft Azure Portal
 * Open App Services
 * Select the tollapp Web App
 * Select Application settings
-* Set the TimerSetting value to desired time in milliseconds.
-Example: 5000 Milliseconds is 5 Seconds
+* Set the TimerSetting value to desired time in seconds.

 ## License
 Microsoft Azure Stream Analytics sample application and tutorials are licensed under the MIT license.
 See the [LICENSE](https://github.com/Azure/azure-stream-analytics/blob/master/LICENSE.txt) file for more details.